Parramatta public program

 After school creative writing groups for children and young people

-Creative writing is a crucial skill that increases critical thinking and empathy.
-With creative writing classes for primary and high school aged kids your child can hone this skill!
-Your young people will learn how to nurture their ideas and gain the skills to turn them into great stories.
+With creative writing classes your young people will learn how to nurture their ideas and gain the skills to turn them into great stories.
 From how to form characters, to descriptive language and world building—your child will learn it all.

 Upper primary (yrs 4-6)